JulienPeloton/PySM/README.md

  23 GHz Q/U maps (Bennett, C.L., et.al., 2014, ApJS, 208, 20B).
 The polarization maps
  have been smoothed with a Gaussian kernel of FWHM 5 degrees and had small scales added.
  The intensity template has had small scales added straight to the template.
-The details of the small scale procedure is outlined in the accompanying paper.
+The details of the small scale procedure are outlined in the accompanying paper.
  The spectral index map was derived using a combination of the Haslam 408 MHz data and WMAP 23 GHz 7-year data (Miville-Deschenes, M.-A. et al., 2008, A&A, 490, 1093).
 The same scaling is used for intensity and polarization.
 This is the same prescription as used in the